RodrigoFigueroaM/CurvesAndSurfaces/ClippingApp/README.md

-# BresenhamLineApp
+# ClippingApp
-Application to draw lines after being computed with  Bresenham's Algorithm
+Application to clip a rectangle and ellipse.
+It clips most new rectangle and ellipse to make a new shape

 ![alt text](https://github.com/RodrigoFigueroaM/CurvesAndSurfaces/blob/master/ClippingApp/Kapture.gif)
 ## Libraries